pyeventsourcing/eventsourcing/docs/topics/process.rst

 To keep track of its position in the notification log, a process application will create a new tracking record for each notification.
 The tracking records determine how far the process has progressed through the notification log.
-They are used to set the position of the notification log reader when the process is commenced or resumed.
+Tracking records are used to set the position of the notification log reader when the process is commenced or resumed.

 A process application will respond to events according to its policy.
 Its policy might do nothing in response to one type of event, and it might call an aggregate method in response to another type of event.
 However the policy responds to an event, the process application will write a tracking record, along with any new event records, in an atomic database transaction.

 Most importantly, if some of the new records can't be written, then none are.
-If anything goes wrong before all the records have been written, the transaction will rollback, none of the records will be written, and the process will not have progressed.
+If anything goes wrong before all the records have been written, the transaction will rollback, and none of the records will be written.
+If none of the records have been written, the process has not progressed.
 On the other hand, if the tracking record has been written, then so will any new event records, and the process will have fully completed an atomic progression.

 Furthermore, there can only be one unique tracking record for each notification.
 Once the tracking record has been written it can't be written again, and neither can